technosaurus/gameswf/tu-testbed/dumbuild/README.txt

 There are many build tools in the world -- why another one?
-Partly for fun, but mostly to scratch an itch: there is no ideal single build tool for a medium-sized open source project that wants to support both Windows and non-Windows platforms.
+Partly for fun, but mostly to scratch an itch: there is no ideal single build tool for a small or medium-sized open source project that wants to support both Windows and non-Windows platforms.
 Here's a rundown of my take on the top contenders:

 [[http://redmine.jamplex.org/projects/show/jamplus][JamPlus]] is
 closest to the ideal.
 The minor knocks on it are that it's not